mnicc03/stats220/README.md

 1. Expand my coding knowledge
 2. Interlink my GISCI understanding of coding with my Stats220 coding
 3. Push myself to learn as much as I can to use later in my life

+Here is a link to my current Github website! (https://mnicc03.github.io/stats220/)